How Much Chlorine to Add to a Hot Tub for the First Time?

 It is recommended that you shock your hot tub weekly, maybe more, depending on how much use it gets.

-The important thing is to always test the water before and after – and to protect yourself while using strong chemicals.
+The important thing is to always test the water before and after using strong chemicals and to protect yourself while doing so.

 Hot Tub Maintenance Course